Akshardham Temple attack: The Supreme Court decision

 On 16 May 2014, a Supreme Court bench composed of Justices A K Patnaik and Venkate Gopala Gowda acquitted all six persons, including those awarded the death penalty.
 The Supreme Court slammed the Gujarat Police for the incompetence with which it investigated the case.
 The bench's decision held that the prosecution had failed to establish the guilt of the accused, declaring: "We intend to express our anguish about the incompetence with which the investigating agencies conducted the investigation of the case of such a grievous nature, involving the integrity and security of the nation.
 Instead of booking the real culprits responsible for taking so many precious lives, police caught innocent people and got imposed the grievous charges against them which resulted in their conviction and subsequent sentencing...
 On the basis of the issues, we have already answered the facts and evidence on record and on the basis of the legal principles laid down by this court, we are convinced that accused persons are innocent with respect to the charges leveled against them."

 One of the suspects, Abdul Rashid Ajmeri, brother of Adambhai Sulemanbhai Ajmeri, was taken into custody by the Gujarat Police Crime Branch on 4 November 2017.
 He is accused of plotting and escaping to Riyadh.
 In the past, the Supreme Court acquitted him.
 Abdul Rashid Ajmeri's police custody was denied by the POTA court on November 6; instead, the Ahmedabad City Detection of Crime Branch was directed to examine Ajmeri in jail for ten days, if necessary.

 In popular culture

-The 2021 direct-to-video film State of Siege: Temple Attack, directed by Ken Ghosh, is a fictional retelling of the attack.
+The 2021 direct-to-video film State of Siege: Temple Attack, directed by Ken Ghosh, is retelling of the attack.